 Travel blogger Adam guides you on how to find the hippest bars, clubs, restaurants, cafes and brunches in Berlin city.

 Berlin is arguably Europe’s coolest city.
 With 24-hour nightlife, a growing culinary scene and affordable living, Berlin attracts people from all over the world.
-DJs want to play in Berlin’s clubs – some of the best in the world – and artists want their work shown in the hundreds of independent galleries.
-There is always something interesting happening in Berlin and thanks to the city’s sprawling size and relative diversity, it’s now one of the world’s most hip cities.
+DJs want to play in Berlin’s clubs and artists want their work shown in the hundreds of independent galleries.
+There’s always something interesting happening in Berlin.
+Thanks to the city’s sprawling size and relative diversity, it’s now one of the world’s most hip cities.
 Whether you’re in Berlin for a day, a weekend or long-term, you should be able to use the travel guide below to find unique and interesting things to do in Berlin.

 Berlin’s bars: Where to drink

-Berlin seems to be fuelled by cheap beers (this is Germany, after all) and there is an increasing amount of cool bars and pubs worth visiting.
+Berlin is fuelled by cheap beers and there’s an increasing amount of cool bars and pubs worth visiting.
 Many have their own unique design, special events or just serve really good drinks (think craft beers or contemporary cocktails).
-There are a lot of areas in Berlin great for drinking but the best of the bars and clubs are generally to be found in Kreuzberg, Neukölln and Friedrichshain.
+There are a lot of areas in Berlin great for drinking.
+The best of the bars and clubs are generally to be found in Kreuzberg, Neukölln, and Friedrichshain.

 Bar crawls aren’t excessively popular in Berlin but if you’re looking for a street full of great bars, check out Weserstraße in Neukölln.
 The bars here change quite a bit and new ones are popping up all the time, but you can’t really go wrong with a night out on Weserstraße.
 And while you’re there, keep your eyes out for the giant frogs!